zoncoen/scenarigo/README.md

       <td>
         nullish coalescing operator.
         The operator returns the left-hand side if it is defined and not null, otherwise the operator returns the right-hand side.
-        The left-hand side should be IDENT, SelectorExpr, or IndexExpr.
       </td>
     </tr>
     <tr>